-- 3. The objects of this Act are to- - (a) establish the National Development Plan as the primary long-term plan and vision that must guide all government planning in the Republic; - (b) reaffirm the Department as the lead-coordinator of the integrated planning system for the whole of government; - institutionalise the planning system across government and to provide an institutional and legal context for planning across government; - ensure coordination, integration and alignment of planning between national,provincial and local spheres including public entities; - (e) ensure that planning and budgetary decisions contribute to the government's development objectives; - (f) provide for the systemic monitoring and evaluation of the implementation of the government's development objectives; - (g) provide for the continued existence, composition and functions of theCommission;
+3. The objects of this Act are to-

-- (h) ensure that government performance, as informed by the planning frameworks and specific plans, is properly monitored and evaluated; - (i) to give effect to the obligations of the country emanating from global, continental, and regional development goals and frameworks to which South Africa is party, such as the United Nations, the African Union and Southern African Development Community; and - (j) provide for accountability measures and related interventions.
+- (a) Recognise the continued existence and establishment of the Commission appointed by the President in terms of section 85(2) of the Constitution; - (b) establish the National Development Plan as the primary long-term plan and vision that must guide all government planning, and planning within the social partners in the Republic; - (c) affirm the Department as the lead-coordinator of the integrated planning system within government and to align it with National Development Plan priorities; - (d) institutionalise the planning system across government and to provide an institutional and legal context for planning across government and the rest of the social partners; - (e) ensure coordination and alignment of planning between national, provincial and local spheres including public entities as envisioned in the National Development Plan; - (f) provide for the systemic monitoring and evaluation of the implementation of the National Development Plan and government's development objectives; - (g) ensure that government performance, as informed by the planning frameworks and specific plans, is properly monitored and evaluated; - (h) to give effect to the obligations of the country emanating from global, continental, and regional development goals and frameworks to which South Africa is party, such as the United Nations, the African Union and Southern African Development Community; and - (i) to provide for accountability measures and related interventions.